pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 It's almost the same as before, we are just adding the hide class to the ones that haven't been paid yet.

+### promptPayment()

-Ok so remember when we said we'd create the `promptPayment()` function in a minute?
-It's that time now, go to `home.ts` and import AllertController, we'll need this to create a prompt:
+Remember when we said we'd create the `promptPayment()` function in a minute?
+It's that time now.
+Go to `home.ts` and import AlertController; we'll need this to create a prompt:

 `import { NavController, AlertController } from 'ionic-angular';`

-Now it's just creating the function:
+Now we just need to create the function:

 ```javascript
 promptPayment(billId: string) {